epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

     On the other hand, comedic performers tend to move away from comedy as their careers goes and instead choose drama or adventure movies.
 </p>
 <p style="flex: 1; text-align: justify">
-    All things considered, this plot offers a lot of information, providing a thorough and complex look at how actors' tastes in genre change throughout their careers.
+    All things considered, no correlation were found between the success of an actor and his/her genre pattern.
+However, this plot offers a lot of information, providing a thorough and complex look at how actors' tastes in genre change throughout their careers.
     In addition to the highlighting of the consistency or variation in their decisions, it also provides information into both individual career paths and more general industry patterns.
     For example, switching from comedy to drama or adventure could be a reaction to audience tastes or an actor's wish to take on more difficult roles.